xcape-io/PyTeletextProps/README.md

 GUI is built with *<a href="https://lawsie.github.io/guizero/" target="_blank">guizero</a>* library.
 If you don't need display, prefer *Asyncio* props.

-Extend this base class to build a connected props which does simple text display, sound playback and GPIO stuff.
+Extend this base class to build a connected props which does simple text display, sound playback.
+Optionally you can GPIO stuff.

 You might not modify `GuizeroApp.py` file.